Geram4305/EcoTrendPredictor/README.md

 ## Development Process

-1. Data Preprocessing: The dataset is prepared by handling missing values, converting the Date variable into a proper format, and ensuring data quality.
+1. Data Preprocessing: The dataset is prepared by converting the Date variable into a proper format, and ensuring data quality.

 2. Model Development: Each time series model is implemented and trained on the CO2 emissions dataset.
 The models learn the patterns and relationships within the data to make future predictions.